 The Transfer Center is dedicated to assisting students with resources to enhance their academic success, ultimately leading to the attainment of individual educational goals.
-The Center maintains an open and welcoming environment that promotes and encourages student development and self-exploration.

-The Transfer Center is committed to providing resources, information and services to students who are interested in researching transfer options to accredited baccalaureate four-year universities.
+We are committed to providing resources, information and services for students who are interested in researching transfer options to accredited baccalaureate four-year universities.
 Our services include: